Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 # Recommendations

--The government should prioritize working on high impact economic sectors promises per quarter for proper focus on achieving promises.
+-The Government should break down goals into monthly targets and measurable KPIs which improves completion rate

+-Prioritize high economic impact goals such as infrastructure projects or digital economy

+-Create deadlines for ''in progress'' goals to avoid goals staying in progress forever

 # Tools Used